-In Russia and Ukraine the prospective surrogates have been screened and had initial medical clearance before they are matched with Intended Parents so you can expect to have an embryo transfer within 2 months after completing your documentation.
+In Colombia, Georgia, Cyprus, Russia and Ukraine the prospective surrogates have been screened and had initial medical clearance before they are matched with Intended Parents so you can expect to have an embryo transfer within 6 weeks after confirming your surrogate.
 Greece will, on average, take a little longer because you must obtain Court approval before an embryo transfer occurs however some preparation of the surrogate can occur after the Application to the Court has been made.
-In USA you can expect to have an embryo transfer (usually fresh) 5 – 6 months after you commence in the program.
 You will need to be patient throughout the process but it is completely understandable that you will be constantly eager for more information – your baby and the surrogate mum are thousands of kilometres away and the different time zones mean that often you are anxiously awaiting an email.

 The detailed process varies across countries and across clinics so we will discuss the detail with you once you decide upon a country.
 Across all programs, in the event you need to undergo additional cycles then each cycle will add a further 1 – 3 months to the journey depending on whether it is just a surrogate cycle or another egg donor cycle.
 You must appreciate that in IVF the timing is driven by the woman’s menstrual cycle and although this is influenced by medication every woman still has a particular biological clock that determines the timing of embryo transfers.
 This is the first major milestone about which most of our clients become anxious.
 We understand that and it is a period when we support you and try to allay your concerns.